sqlparser/sqlflow_public/dbobjects_relationship.md

 ```sql
 alter table t2 rename to t3;
 ```
-We also use `PseudoRows` to represent the relation when rename table, the relation type is `fdd`.
+We also use `PseudoRows` to represent the relation when rename a table, the relation type is `fdd`.
 ```
 t2.PseudoRows -> fdd -> t3.PseudoRows
 ```